 When eating out at a meyhane –a local tavern for mezes and rakı-, or a kebab restaurant your drink preference is usually rakı, –rakı is made from distilled grapes and anise seed- but actually, offal dishes are made to be paired with wine.

 May be considered of haute cuisine, poor people’s food, street food or imperial food; cooking with offal is always very genuine and true to self.
 Whatever it is called, it needs expertise and experience to cook with offal.

 So I went down to Beyoğlu Balık Pazarı for this special shopping.
-Stopping at my pickle shop for some aubergine and garlic pickles, the sweet shop for that quince dessert and clotted cream and two different offal butchers whom happen to be two of the best and the trusted offal butchers of Istanbul, where I had been a return customer and long since I started creating my own offal memories.
+Stopped at my pickle shop for some aubergine and garlic pickles, the sweet shop for that quince dessert and clotted cream and two different offal butchers who happen to be two of the best and the trusted offal butchers of Istanbul, where I had been a return customer and long since I started creating my own offal memories.

 For example, dalak dolması, the stuffed spleen, has been in the books of Armenians and Greeks, the same techniques yet the ingredients vary, this dish is considered to be a celebratory dish, cooked and eaten during festivals or special days.
-It is a pity that they do not mention what was served as a drink with this one of a kind dish.
+It is a pity that they do not mention what was served as a drink with this one-of-a-kind dish.

 Unfortunately, through the years the area turned out to be a spot for restaurants and home of the famous nightlife of Istanbul, so the families started to move to different neighborhoods or left the city completely for other reasons followed.

 So now we have only left a few good offal shops in the city, all have their customers from all ethnicities, of all ages and incomes.
 If there is an offal shop in the neighborhood and if it is always filled with customers, it is easy to understand that the home cooks are worthy of cooking offal, they are cooking what they learned from their grannies or grandfathers…